evhub/coconut/HELP.md

 ```
 which should let you see very clearly how Coconut's `|>` operator enables pipeline-style programming: it allows an object to be passed along from function to function, with a different operation performed at each step.
 In this case, we are piping the object `"hello, world!"` into the operation `print`.
 Now let's save our simple "hello, world!" program, and try to run it.

+### Using the Compiler

 Compiling Coconut files and projects with the Coconut command-line utility is incredibly simple.
-Just type
+Just `cd` into the directory of your `hello_world.coco` file and type
 ```
 coconut hello_world.coco
 ```